-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.5)

-The Automotive Audio bus link consists of one twisted pair wire cables (bus) running from one Master ECU to one Slave Node or from one Slave Node to the next Slave Node.
+The Automotive Audio bus link consists of one twisted pair wire cable (bus) running from one Main node ECU to one Sub Node or from one Sub Node to the next Sub Node.
 The entire network will consist of one or more bus links.
-See NFN-REQ-393054/A-Product Overview.
+See NFN-REQ-393054-Product Overview.

 SWR-REQ-393157/B-Number of Nodes and Links

-An ANALOG DEVICES A2B bus utilizes point to point bus links which can be daisy chained to form a network.
-The maximum number of ECU's on an A2B bus link is 2 (one Master to one Slave, or one slave to one slave.)
+An ANALOG DEVICES A2B bus utilizes point to point bus links which are daisy chained to form a network.
+The maximum number of ECU's on each link that forms an A2B bus is 2 (one Main Node to one Sub Node, or one Sub Node to one Sub Node.)

-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.6)

-The maximum number of Master and Slave Nodes for the entire network shall be7 (1 Master, and a maximum of 6 slaves).
+The maximum number of Main and Sub Nodes for the entire network shall be:

+For AD241x devices, 7 (1 Main, and a maximum of 6 Sub Nodes).

+For AD242x devices, 11 (1 Main, and a maximum of 10 Sub Nodes).

+For AD243x devices, 17 (1 Main, and a maximum of 16 Sub Nodes).

 Rationale: The maximum number of nodes will be related to the Total bandwidth allocation that can be supported by the A2B network, the number of Nodes, and the total network length.